e-zorzi/docker_ilasp/README.md

 # README

 Docker image with ILASP running.
 This is a *drop-in replacement* for ILASP: you can pass ".las" files to it to solve them.
-So, instead of calling `ILASP <file>` you will call `./run_ilasp.sh <file>`.
+So, instead of calling `ILASP <file>` you will call `d-ilasp <file>`.

 Even though it is based on Docker, it is not necessary to know how to use it: it is very simple, just follow the instructions below.